 Khubilai Khan: His Life and Times by Morris Rossabi.
 Biography of Genghis Khan's grandson Kublai Khan, one of history's most renowned figures.

 The Rise and Rule of Tamerlane by Beatrice Forbes Manz.
-This is the first serious study of Tamerlane, the great nomad conqueror who rose to power in 1370 on the ruins of the Mongol Empire and led his armies on campaigns of unprecedented scope, ranging from Moscow to Delhi.
+The first serious study of Tamerlane, the great nomad conqueror who rose to power in 1370 on the ruins of the Mongol Empire.

 The Age of Tamerlane by David Nicolle.
 Tells the remarkable story of Timur-i-Lenk (Timur the Lame) and details the organization, tactics, arms and armour of his all-conquering army.